Weights in a Benson-Solomon block: The Benson-Solomon fusion systems

 \subsection{Construction of $\Sol(q)$}

-The Benson-Solomon systems were predicted to exist by Benson, and then later constructed by Levi and Oliver \cite{LeviOliver2002, LeviOliver2005}.
+Following work of Solomon \cite{Solomon1974}, the Benson-Solomon systems were predicted to exist by Benson \cite{Benson1998c}, and then later constructed by Levi and Oliver \cite{LeviOliver2002, LeviOliver2005}.
 They are exotic in the sense that they are not of the form $\F_S(G)$ for any finite group $G$ with Sylow $2$-subgroup $S$.
-They are also not the fusion system of any $2$-block of a finite group \cite{Kessar2006,CravenTheory}, an a priori stronger statement.
-However, Aschbacher and Chermak gave a different construction of the Benson-Solomon systems as the fusion system of a certain free amalgamated product of two finite groups having Sylow 2-subgroup isomorphic to $\Spin_7(q)$ \cite{AschbacherChermak2010}.
-We primarily view $\Sol(q)$ through the lens of \cite{AschbacherChermak2010}, so we consider it as the $2$-fusion system of an amalgamated product $G=H *_B K$, where $H:=\Spin_7(q)$ is the double cover of the simple group $\Omega_7(q)$ (see \cite[Section 3.7]{Wilson2009}), and where $K$ and $B$ are constructed as follows.
+They are also not the fusion system of any $2$-block of a finite group \cite{Kessar2006}, \cite[Section~9.4]{CravenTheory}, an a priori stronger statement.
+After Levi and Oliver, Aschbacher and Chermak gave a different construction of the Benson-Solomon systems as the fusion system of a certain free amalgamated product of two finite groups having Sylow 2-subgroup isomorphic to $\Spin_7(q)$ \cite{AschbacherChermak2010}.
+We primarily view $\Sol(q)$ through the lens of \cite{AschbacherChermak2010}, so we consider it as the $2$-fusion system of an amalgamated product $G=H *_B K$, where $H:=\Spin_7(q)$.

+The isomorphism type of the Benson-Solomon system $\Sol(q)$ depends not on $q$, but only (uniquely) on the $2$-adic valuation of $q^2-1$ by \cite[Theorem 3.4]{ChermakOliverShpectorov2008}.
+For reasons of exposition, it will be helpful therefore to fix the following choice of $q$: unless otherwise specified, for the remainder of this section and the next, we